dynamsoft-docs/barcode-reader-docs/performance/flexibility-extensibility.md

 | [`TextResultOrderModes`]({{ site.parameters_reference }}text-result-order-modes.html#textresultordermodes) | To sort the results according to certain factors. | Available |

-## Arguments of a mode to fine-tune the effect
+## Flexible mode arguments to fine-tune the effect

 Generally, each mode has some arguments which can well control the processing effect.
 For example, [`ColourConversionModes`]({{ site.parameters_reference }}colour-conversion-modes.html#colourconversionmodes) is designed for converting colour images to grayscale images.
 The [`ColourConversionModes`]({{ site.parameters_reference }}colour-conversion-modes.html#colourconversionmodes) has three arguments: